dart-lang/language/working/2364 - primary constructors/feature-specification.md

 constructor.

-A compile-time error occurs if the body of _D_ contains a non-redirecting generative constructor. *This ensures that every constructor invocation for this class will invoke the declaring header constructor, either directly or via a series of generative redirecting constructors.
+A compile-time error occurs if the body of _D_ contains a non-redirecting generative constructor. *This ensures that every generative constructor invocation for this class will invoke the declaring header constructor, either directly or via a series of generative redirecting constructors.
 This is required in order to allow initializers with no access to `this` to use the parameters.*

+A compile-time error occurs if the name of the primary constructor is the same as the name of a constructor (declaring or not) in the body.

 The declaring parameter list of the declaring header constructor introduces a new scope, the _primary initializer scope_, whose enclosing scope is the